Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

 This article is part of our How to Apply series, which answers common questions about the application process and includes these articles:

-This post was originally written in 2018 but was updated in October 2021 to reflect accurate application information for the 2021-2022 admissions cycle.
+This post was originally written in 2018 and was updated in January 2023.

 How many times can I reapply?